Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

 According to the historical record, Sullivan also gave the Fillmore Auditorium its name.

 Graham's struggle to get his dance hall permit in 1966 was described in an article in Billboard Magazine, July 11, 1966.
 San Francisco music critic Ralph Gleason, in defense of Graham's Fillmore Auditorium scene, wrote that Graham got a three-year lease for the Fillmore Auditorium from Charles Sullivan and was still struggling to procure his dance hall permit, a fact never publicly revealed by Graham.
 Charles Sullivan's last show at the Fillmore Auditorium came a week before his death, on July 26, 1966, The Temptations Dance and Show.
-Graham must have gotten his permit in mid-July 1966, confirming his possession of the Fillmore brand.
+Graham must have got his permit in mid-July 1966, confirming his possession of the Fillmore brand.

-When and how did Bill Graham take possession of the Fillmore Auditorium lease?
-The answer came in 2004: Hendrik Hertzberg's Politics Observations & Arguments (1966-2004) contains an article, "The San Francisco Sound, New music, new subculture", at the end of which it stated, "Unpublished file for Newsweek, October 28, 1966".
+It was unknown how Graham had taken over the Fillmore lease until the 2004 publication of Hendrik Hertzberg's Politics Observations & Arguments (1966-2004).
+It contains an article, "The San Francisco Sound, New music, new subculture", at the end of which it stated, "Unpublished file for Newsweek, October 28, 1966".
 This article contains the only published account of how Graham acquired the Fillmore.
 In the beginning, Hertzberg recounts familiar territory with the Mime Troupe, reducing the Fillmore Auditorium to a run-down ballroom in "SF's biggest negro ghetto."
 After the success of the Fillmore Auditorium Mime Troupe shows, Graham parts ways with the Troupe: "He went back to the Fillmore and found that eleven other promoters had already put in bids for it.
-Graham got forty-one prominent citizens to write letters to the auditorium's owner, a haberdasher named Harry Shifs, and Shifs gave him a three-year lease at five hundred dollars a month....
+Graham got 41 prominent citizens to write letters to the auditorium's owner, a haberdasher named Harry Shifs, and Shifs gave him a three-year lease at five hundred dollars a month....
 [T]he hippie community ... has turned out to be something the man from Montgomery Street can point to with pride, in a left-handed way, and say 'these are our boys'", stated Jerry Garcia.